xxsqwe/notry/README.md

 > HKDF is based on the Rust crate hkdf

-> Our curve works on the Ristretto Group to eliminate cofactors
+> Our implementation works on the special Ristretto Group, a ECC group without cofactors
 # Using
 ## Prerequisite
 ===============================================================================